Coronavirus: Italy’s death toll surpasses that of China after 427 new fatalities

 The government has ordered the closure of schools and universities and banned sports, cultural and religious gatherings.
 Iran has also closed four holy Shia shrines.

 The virus has also dampened Iran’s celebrations for the Nowruz New Year that begin on Friday.
-Authorities have urged people to stay home and avoid travelling during the holiday period to help contain the spread.
+Authorities have urged people to stay home and avoid travelling during the holiday period to help contain the spread of the virus.

 “With 149 new deaths in the past 24 hours, the death toll from the virus has reached 1,284.
 Unfortunately we had 1,046 new cases of infection since yesterday,” Mr Raisi said on state television.